Critically fixed Thurston maps: classification, recognition, and twisting: Critically fixed Thurston maps

-The \emph{Tischler graph} of a critically fixed rational map $f$ is the planar embedded graph $\Tisch(f)$ whose edge set consists of the fixed internal rays taken in the immediate basins $\Omega_c$ for all $c \in \Crit(f)$ and vertex set consists of the endpoints of all these rays.
-That is, as a subset of $\widehat{\C}$, $\Tisch(f)$ is the union of all fixed internal rays described in the previous paragraph.
+The \emph{Tischler graph} of a critically fixed rational map $f$ is the planar embedded graph $\Tisch(f)$ whose edge set consists of the fixed internal rays taken in the immediate basins $\Omega_c$ for all $c \in \Crit(f)$ and whose vertex set consists of the endpoints of all these rays (which are the landing points of the rays together with the critical points of $f$).
+That is, as a subset of~$\widehat{\C}$, $\Tisch(f)$ is the union of all fixed internal rays described in the previous paragraph.

 Let us denote by $\Fix(f)$ the set of all fixed points of a (critically fixed) rational map~$f$.
 Recall that the holomorphic fixed point formula implies that $|\Fix(f)|=\deg(f)+1$, if counted with multiplicity.